|

 number of barrels per day of crude oil that can be produced for one year

-during any future planning period, after taking into account all
+planning period, after taking into account all

 planned capital expenditures and maintenance, repair and operating